Representative APR

-A Representative APR is a financial service concept in which credit or loan interest rates quoted through advertising media are required to take into account all charges associated with a product, in addition to the interest rate.
+A Representative APR is a financial service concept in the United Kingdom and the European Union in which credit or loan interest rates quoted through advertising media are required to take into account all charges associated with a product, in addition to the interest rate.

 History

-For years, financial services companies have been required to quote an Annual Percentage Rate (APR) in any credit terms or advertisements.
-Up until 2010, all businesses had to comply with the Consumer Credit (Advertisement) Regulations 2004 (2004 Regulations).
+For years, financial services companies in the United Kingdom had been required to quote an Annual Percentage Rate (APR) in any credit terms or advertisements.
+Up until 2010, all businesses had to comply with the UK Consumer Credit (Advertisement) Regulations 2004 (2004 Regulations).

 However, all European Union member states adopted a new Directive in April 2008.
-This has been implemented in the UK by the Consumer Credit (EU Directive) Regulations 2010, which came into force for all UK companies on 1 February 2011.
+This was implemented in the UK by the Consumer Credit (EU Directive) Regulations 2010, which came into force for all UK companies on 1 February 2011.
 While the Directive is similar to the existing policies adopted in the UK, there are a couple of major changes.
 One of the most important of these is introduction of a ‘Representative APR’.

-What the new rules say
+What the rules say

 The Department for Business, Skills and Innovation (BSI) is clear on what the new Directive means for financial services providers and consumers in the UK.
 The BSI states:

 “If an advertisement includes an interest rate or any amount relating to the cost of credit, it must also include a representative example.
 This must contain certain standard information including a representative APR.
 The example must be clear and concise and must be more prominent than the information that triggered the inclusion of the example.”

-Products the new rules apply to
+Products the rules apply to

 The new Directive applies to advertisements and credit agreements for all loans to consumers under £60,260 excluding: